DataDog/integrations-extras/hcp_vault/README.md

 ## Overview

-The HCP Vault integration provides an overview of your Vault clusters so you can monitor its performance and cluster health.
+The HCP Vault integration provides an overview of your Vault clusters so you can monitor performance and cluster health.

-Availability: HCP Vault metrics streaming is available for all production grade cluster tiers.
+HCP Vault metrics streaming is available for all production grade cluster tiers.
 The feature is not available for Development tier clusters.

 For details on metrics scope and interpretation, see the [HCP Vault Metrics Guidance][1]